National Start-up Day: 5 Big trends to watch out for in 2023

-The year 2022 was one that saw some expected and some unexpected changes in the Indian start-up ecosystem.
+The year 2022 was one that saw some unexpected changes in the Indian start-up ecosystem.
 Nevertheless, it brought several learnings for start-ups, venture capitalists (VCs), founders, and others.

 According to a report by PricewaterhouseCooper (PwC), Indian start-ups raised $24 billion in CY22.
 While this is 33 per cent less than the CY20 number ($33 billion), it is still double of what was raised in CY20 and CY19 (CY10.9 billion and $12.8 billion respectively).
 Moreover, two sectors that remained unperturbed despite the drop in fundraising were Software as a Service (SaaS) as well as fintech, the report stated.

-India’s start-up and tech ecosystem is the third largest in the world.
+India’s start-up ecosystem is the third largest in the world.
 In fact, Prime Minister Narendra Modi even called it the “backbone of the Indian economy” last year in January.

 What is in store for Indian start-ups in 2023?
-Which sectors are hot?
+Which sectors will be hot in 2023?
 Is the market sentiment around start-ups bullish?
 This National Start-up Day, Business Today decided to list some of the trends ecosystem stakeholders believe will become big in 2023.

 EV space to become bigger